nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ## Upcoming Changes

+### More Consistent Layouts
+When creating a create / edit / import layout, the title field is automatically set as required to keep consistency with the default web ui behavior.

+### New Options in Page Provider Screen
+- `file:content` sub fields are exposed when defining an aggregate: to configure searches on file size or file mime type for instance.

+ - `ecm:ancestorId` is exposed in both predicates and aggregates: can be used as an alternative to `ecm:path` when you know the document id instead.

 ### Polymer 3 Migration

 Compatibility for Nuxeo Studio with Polymer 3 to keep our technical stack up to date.